-Data from Marshall Pearce - Curated by Toby Galbraith - Last updated 19 September 2017
+Data from Marshall Pearce - Curated by Marshall Pearce - Last updated 19 September 2017

 Advanced heart failure is a substantial and growing problem – both in population terms, where it represents 5–10% of the population with heart failure, and for the individual, where prognosis is extremely poor.
 Not only is it a large-scale problem, but heart failure as a clinical entity has a 5-year survival rate of less than 50%.

 Heart failure is medically managed in its early stages, but definitive management for more advanced disease is heart transplantation.
 Organ availability is a limiting step, with only around 80% of people in the UK on the waiting list likely to receive a heart transplant, while the UNOS data for the USA suggest nearly 4,000 people are awaiting heart transplant, with only 3,191 performed in the last year.
 Unfortunately, given the poor prognosis, many patients amenable for transplant will die on the waiting list.